Ivo-Balbaert/The_Way_to_Jai/book/27_Working_with_Files.md

 # 27 Working with Files

 Manipulation of files is a common requirement for every type of program.
 Jai has a _File_ module which takes care of that, so we have to import it in code that needs this functionality (see line (1) in code below).
 There are also the following modules: _File_Utilities_, _File_Async_  and _File_Watcher_
-Because of the OS differences, there is often a Windows variant and a Unix variant of the file procedures.
+Because of the OS differences, there is often a Windows variant and a Unix variant of the File procedures.

 Here are some examples of the most common operations: